-A. Use of Parcel "A": Parcel A will be developed with up to 88 single-family residential dwelling units.
-A change in the Lot layout as depicted in the attached Preliminary Development Plan that does not result in more than 88 dwelling units in Parcel A, does not adversely impact the non-vehicular connectivity along the William Burgess Blvd corridor, and is otherwise consistent with this PUD shall not require an amendment to the PUD.
+A. Use of Parcel "A": Parcel A will be developed with up to \$78 single-family residential dwelling units and 14 townhome units.
+A change in the Lot layout as depicted in the attached Preliminary Development Plan that does not result in more than \$8-92 dwelling units in Parcel A, does not adversely impact the non-vehicular connectivity along the William Burgess Blvd corridor, and is otherwise consistent with this PUD shall not require an amendment to the PUD.